When the skin blossoms - Rosacea: treatment, care and tips

 Demodex mites - irritating little animals

 The demodex mite - tiny and a normally harmless creature that lives on our skin.
 Its preferred habitat is the pores and hair follicles of the face.
 When normally present, the mite supports our sebum production and thus serves to protect the skin from diseases.
 Studies have shown that rosacea sufferers have an increased colonization of these mites.
 The skin reacts to this with an immune response.
-It produces antibodies and thus triggers an inflammatory reaction on the skin surface.
+It forms antibodies and thus triggers an inflammatory reaction on the skin surface.

 The nervous system as the culprit